abpframework/abp/docs/en/Themes/LeptonXLite/Blazor.md

 ## Components

-LeptonX Blazor built on the basis of components.
-You can use the components in your application as you wish, or you can customize components with overriding the components.
+LeptonX Blazor is built on the basis of components.
+You can use the components in your application as you wish, or you can customize the components by overriding them.
 If you want to override a component please follow the steps.

 ### Branding Component